Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Conclusion

-Finally, the results open a clear path for future research.
-SPDE models can extend this approach to the continuous spatial domain, enabling the construction of high-resolution risk surfaces and spatiotemporal predictions.
-Likewise, integrating curvature with human mobility and intra-urban transmission cycles promises significant advances in understanding arboviral dynamics in Brazilian cities.

-Taken together, this study shows that incorporating structural metrics of the urban network not only improves statistical model performance but also deepens our understanding of the epidemiological process, offering an innovative perspective for spatial analyses of vector-borne diseases in urban contexts.
+Taken together, this study shows that integrating structural metrics of urban networks not only improves statistical model performance but also deepens our understanding of dengue transmission dynamics, offering a conceptually and methodologically innovative perspective for spatial epidemiology in urban contexts.